minnojs/minno-quest/docs/basics/create.md

 In order to register an object with the task we need to add it to the `sequence`.
 The sequence is an array of objects that get activate sequentially when the task is activated.

-We'll use piQuest for this example, where each object represents a page with an array of questions:
+We'll use miQuest for this example, where each object represents a page with an array of questions:

 ```javascript
 API.addSequence([